POLICY - Informed Consent and Determining Capacity to Consent

-- 2. If there are two or more individuals in the class of individuals which is to make the health care decision on behalf of a patient, the decision of the eldest takes precedence over the decisions of other persons in that class.
+- 2. If there are two or more individuals in the class of individuals which is to make the health care decision on behalf of a patient, the decision of the eldest or elder takes precedence over the decisions of other persons in that class.
 (If, for example, the closest relatives are children of the patient, the decision of the oldest child will prevail).

 - 3. Where there is no nearest relative or where the physician or institution has been unable to find the nearest relative, a physician may provide necessary treatment if:

 (a) the physician believes that the proposed treatment is needed; and

 (b) another treatment provider agrees in writing that the proposed treatment is needed.